jilagan/coursera-gettingandcleaningdata/README.md

 5. Replace activy id with more descriptive activity label
 6. Get average (mean) per activity and subject
 7. Rename columns (except activity and subject) to include 'Average.' as prefix.
 8. Write results to a comma delimited file 'tidy_data.txt'.
+(I chose comma-delimited since I find it more convenient to use read.csv than any other read-file function.
+It was just a matter of personal preference.)

 ##To set up on your machine: